Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - **Bind to -** Cause someone to feel strongly attached to a person or place.
     - This demonstrates how new cultural symbols bound provincials to the identity of the Roman world.

+## Brave

+- To deal with a dangerous and difficult situation
+    - I decided to take the train to work rather than **brave the traffic**.
+    - **It was brave of you** to speak in front of all those people.
+    - Despite their captain’s **brave performance**, Arsenal lost 2-1.
+(Good performance)

 ## Breach

 - To break a law or rule (or action that breaks a law or rule)